Clinical Calculations - Elsevier eBook on VitalSource (Retail Access Card), 10th Edition

 Elsevier eBook on VitalSource - Access Card

-Learn the most common methods of drug calculation, and use the one that is right for you!
-Clinical Calculations: With Applications to General and Specialty Areas, 10th Edition helps you learn to calculate drug dosages accurately.
-It covers the four major drug calculation methods — basic formula, ratio and proportion, fractional equation, and dimensional analysis — plus body weight and body surface area.
+Help your students learn the common methods of drug calculation, and use the method that is right for them!
+Clinical Calculations: With Applications to General and Specialty Areas, 10th Edition makes it easy to learn to calculate drug dosages accurately.
+It covers four major drug calculation methods — basic formula, ratio and proportion, fractional equation, and dimensional analysis — plus body weight and body surface area.
 It also includes practice problems not only for general care but also for specialty areas such as pediatrics and critical care.
-Written by a team of experts, this market-leading text shows how drug calculation and drug administration are related and emphasizes patient safety above all else.
+Now preparing students for the Next-Generation NCLEX® examination, this market-leading text shows how drug calculation and drug administration are related and emphasizes patient safety above all else.

 - Coverage of four major drug calculation methods includes basic formula, ratio and proportion, fractional equation, and dimensional analysis, plus body weight and body surface area, enabling you to learn and apply the method that works best for you.